matty99/matty99.github.io/_posts/2015-12-13-in-favor-of-adblock.md

 Here are a few concrete examples of this happening:
 - LinkedIn started selling resume skills to recruiters.
 In fact it just became the source of endless recruiter spam so I just left.
 - Facebook started lying on your news feed about things your friends did.
-Your friend liked this.
-Your friend looked at this.
-No they didn't, that's bullshit.
-My news feed became just lies several days in a row, so I just left.
+Saying things like "Your friend liked this" or "Your friend read this."
+My news feed became filled with these lies several days in a row, so I just left.

 I find it pretty awful that companies are profiting off the data that I publicize about myself.
-I can no longer go to a site and enter in any information about myself without second guessing.
+I can no longer go to a site and enter any information about myself without second guessing.

 ### Browser fingerprinting